-On Day One we usually collect you at 7.30am at the Discover Rwanda Youth Hostel.
-From here we head towards the gorilla parks.
-The crew will aim to organise a meeting to go through all the basics you need to know about your safari, including health, hygiene, security and safety procedures on the first day of the trip.
-Please also ensure you read the relevant sections in this dossier carefully prior to departure.
-On day one your crew will also collect the local payment, organise rosters and tent partners, show you how to put up your tent, and of course answer any questions you may have.
+The crew will organise a meeting on Day One to go through all the basics you need to know about your safari, including health, hygiene, security and safety procedures.
+Please ensure you read the relevant sections in this dossier carefully.
+The crew will also collect the local payment, organise rosters and tent partners, show you how to put up your tent, and answer any questions you may have.
 There will probably be many aspects of going on an overland camping safari in Africa that will be very new for you, so do listen carefully.

 Your crew are there to do all they can to help.
-Feel free to discuss any matter with them.
-Remember you are on a group trip and it is as valuable to listen to other people's ideas as it is to contribute your own.

-Your crew has been trained and do know your route.
+Please feel free to discuss any matter with them.
+Do remember you are on a group trip and it is as valuable to listen to other people's ideas, as it is to contribute your own.
+Your crew have been trained and do know your route.
 They will facilitate group discussions and will advise to the best of their abilities.